Executive Search – Contingency vs. Retained

 A Numbers Game

 Contingency recruiters never know if they will make a placement.
 To ensure an income, they must work many assignments (5 – 10) at once, and work them as briefly as possible.
-A contingency recruiter makes only enough calls to submit the first 2 or 3 candidates he can find.
-He then hopes they fit.
-A retained search consultant knows he will complete each search and receive a fee.
-He accepts only those searches on which he can perform (2 -3 at once), and then can call all the candidates that might fit (50 -100 typically), and submit the 3 or 4 best people (not first).
+A contingency recruiter makes only enough calls to submit the first 2 or 3 candidates and hope for the best.
+A retained search consultant knows each search will be completed through the full fee.
+The consultant accepts only those searches on which he can perform (2 -3 at once), and then can call all the candidates that might fit (50 -100 typically), and submit the 3 or 4 best people (not first).
 He will work 3 to 5 times harder for the same fee!

 Exclusivity vs. Multiple Recruiters